seanshen-acuni/NYCU/BFS/README.md

 - Path reconstruction with predecessor tracking.
 - Handling multiple maze patterns in sequence.

-This project was developed as part of Algorithm Homework 8.

 ## Algorithm
 - Each maze is represented as a **17×17 grid**.
 - Internally the program starts from `[0][0]` and ends at `[16][16]` (0-based indices).